 Ibushi: [No,] I’m good.
-‘Cause I’m already grown.
+‘Cause I’ve already [fully] improved.
 There’s nothing more I [can learn] from here.

-It’s decided that you, fully grown Ibushi, and Kenny, will have your first defense against Apollo 55.
+It’s decided that you, fully improved Ibushi, and Kenny, will have your first defense against Apollo 55.

 Ibushi: I’m surprised.
-I said I didn’t care whom we would fight, but I didn’t think it would be the same matchup again.
+I said I didn’t care who we would fight, but I didn’t think it would be the same match-up again.
 Well, we already won [against them] once, so we can win again.
-I feel like we can come up with even better tag moves than we did for Ryûgoku, because we have had matches sinces then, and I teamwork has improved as well.
+I feel like we can come up with even better tag moves than we did for Ryôgoku, because we have had matches since then, and our teamwork has improved as well.
 The four of us are on the same wavelength, so it’s going to be an interesting match.
 But I think we are the more complete package of a tag team.

 Kenny: We’re going to prove we are the best team.
 Not just as Juniors or in New Japan, but the best in the world.
 We don’t always train or wrestle together, but we are always thinking about the team.
 At times when Ibushi is injured, he’s still my number one priority.
 Now that people’s eyes are on the IWGP [Junior Tag belts], I want to defend the titles and prove we aren’t a fluke.

 It’s Like Dancing

 Tell us your impressions of Prince Devitt and Taguchi Ryûsuke again.

 Ibushi: Taguchi is great.
 He can align himself with the opponent’s pace.
 He moves plenty on his own, but in the end he gets moved [to where he needs to be] by his opponent.
 I don’t really know why that is.

 I have a feeling me and Devitt have something in common in our thinking.
 It’s just a little bit, but something’s overlapping.
 That’s why [I think] we are on the same wavelength.